GLM-130B: An Open Bilingual Pre-trained Model: Algorithm Designs

 \vvpara{The 3D Parallel Strategy.} The data parallelism~\citep{valiant1990bridging} and tensor model parallelism~\citep{shoeybi2019megatron} are the de facto practices for training billion-scale models~\citep{gpt-j,du2022glm}.
 To further handle the huge GPU memory requirement and the decrease in overall GPU utilization resulted from applying tensor parallel between nodes---as 40G rather than 80G A100s are used for training \glm, we combine the pipeline model parallelism with the other two strategies to form a 3D parallel strategy.

 The pipeline parallelism divides the model into sequential stages for each parallel group, and to further minimize bubbles introduced by pipeline, we leverage the PipeDream-Flush~\citep{narayanan2021memory} implementation from DeepSpeed~\citep{rasley2020deepspeed} to train \glm with a relative big global batch size (4,224) to reduce time and GPU memory wasting.
-Through both numerical and empirical examinations, we adopt 4-way tensor parallelism and 8-way pipeline parallelism, reaching 135 TFLOP/s per GPU (40G) (Cf. Appendix~\ref{app:pipeline} for details).
+Through both numerical and empirical examinations, we adopt 4-way tensor parallelism and 8-way pipeline parallelism (Cf. Appendix~\ref{app:pipeline} for details).
+Following the calculation in~\citep{chowdhery2022palm}, we report hardware FLOPs utilization (HFU) of 43.3\% and model FLOPs utilization (MFU) of 32.5\% due to re-materialization.

 \vvpara{\glm Configurations.} We aim to enable our 100B-scale LLM to run a single DGX-A100 (40G) node in FP16 precision.
 Based on the hidden state dimension of 12,288 we adopt from GPT-3, the resultant model size has to be no more than 130B parameters, thus \glm.
 To maximize GPU utilization, we configure the model based on the platform and its corresponding parallel strategy.
 To avoid insufficient memory utilization in the middle stages due to the additional word embedding at both ends, we balance the pipeline partition by removing one layer from them, making 9$\times$8-2=70 transformer layers in \glm.